-The entire treatment takes around 20 minutes, and a lot of that time is spent preparing for surgery.
+The entire treatment takes around 20 minutes, much of that time is spent preparing for surgery.

 - No more glasses or contacts

-that can be a game-changer for most people with vision problems.
-Not having to wear glasses or contact lenses ever again can be an excellent prospect.
+That can be a game-changer for most people with vision problems.
+Never wearing glasses or contact lenses ever again can be an excellent prospect.